UK Stewardship Code

 Our conflicts of interest policy details how we identify and manage conflicts of interest and considers conflicts that may arise between Cameron Hume, its staff and its clients, and between different clients.
 In the event that any conflicts of interest arose that were within the scope of the Code, Cameron Hume would act in accordance with this policy.

-A copy of the policy is available upon request from the Compliance Officer (details at the end of this statement).
+A copy of the policy is available upon request from the Head of Compliance (details at the end of this statement).

 Institutional investors should monitor their investee companies.